kallaway/100-days-of-code/r1-log.md

 Today's Progress: I completed Coursera course; but I don't know it was useful.
 Then, I started OOP on FCC; couldn't do much until 30%.
 Then, I wanted to learn exercism.io; I tried to download, then downloaded; but I don't know how to start solving problems in my editor yet.

-FEELINGS:I want to learn useful and practical information from now on.
+FEELINGS: I want to learn useful and practical information from now on.
 I felt like certificates are not so useful.
 Really, who cares?
 I need to learn to build.
 I don't know the things that I'm giving my time, are not real life examples generally.
 However, I need to learn to build; I'm so confused.
 I will just check the courses first; if I'm gonna just watch and listen.
 I will not start.

 Links:https://coursera.org/share/efea39e2c881ec76f9683d3d64462811

+Day 53: January 25, 2020

+Today's Progress: I studied on openclassrooms and FCC- Object Oriented Programming.
+There was so much information to take in.
+I need to study more about those.
+Also registered Microsoft EDX courseand computational thinking and logic.

+Feelings: I felt helpless today, I am feeling so unconfident about my skills, and didn't know what to do.
+Then, I searched about brain capacity and downloaded apps to improve my brain, I really want to change my mind.
+I am so regretful about those university years that I was stuck on Instagram , I got very dumb; because of that superficial environment and physical superiority was the first priority in my life.
+I didn't invest enough to improve myself just crammed the books before exams and graduated without giving enough time to implement.
+I wish I knew the value of time that time, too.